Watts Water Technologies

+The company's main location is in North Andover, Massachusetts, and it operates a regional distribution center in Franklin, New Hampshire.

 History

-Watts was previously based in Lawrence, MA.
+The company was founded in 1874 by Joseph E. Watts in Lawrence, Massachusetts.

 Watts created a type of safety valve known as the temperature and pressure valve (T&P valve), which was used for safely venting hot-water supply tank systems, reducing the risk of explosion.
 By the time of World War II, the U.S. Army required Watts T&P valves on all army hot-water supply tanks.

-Watts Industries participated in the United States Environmental Protection Agency's 33/50 program.

-Locations

-Watts' main location is in North Andover, MA.

-Watts has operated a regional distribution center in Franklin, NH.

-Corporation

-Watts has joined the S&P 400 index.
-Robert J. Pagano is the president, director and chief executive officer.
-The company is listed on the NYSE with the symbol WTS.
-The company has Class A shares and Class B shares of common stock.